-When a table, view, function, or procedure is created, the person that creates the object is referred to as the owner of the object.
+When a table, view, function, procedure, type, or aggregate is created, the person that creates the object is referred to as the owner of the object.
 Only the object owner and the Database Owner have full privileges on the object.
 No other users have privileges on the object until the object owner grants privileges to them.